Village Capital

 Lee en español

-In partnership with Posner Foundation, the program's third iteration will support ten startups across Latin America to reduce food waste and enhance food security.
+In partnership with Posner Foundation, the program's third iteration will support nine startups across Latin America to reduce food waste and enhance food security.
 It will focus on startups that empower consumers, improve food center efficiency, and address food loss in regional production and distribution.

 The Food Waste Challenge